Hossein-Fallahi/Fallahi-Bioinformatics-Lab/index.md

 🧬 About my lab

-The Fallahi Bioinformatics Lab at Razi University is a dynamic research lab that integrates knowledge from molecular genetics, systems biology, and artificial intelligence.
-My team is dedicated to unraveling the molecular mechanisms of aging, cancer, and cellular senescence through integrative omics and machine learning approaches.
-With a strong foundation in transcriptomic and genomic data analysis, the aim is to develop AI-driven models to decode complex biological networks and identify therapeutic targets.
-Our interdisciplinary collaborations span cancer biology, regenerative medicine, and neurogenetics, with recent work published in Biogerontology, Frontiers in Molecular Neuroscience, and PLOS ONE.

-I mentor graduate students in the field of bioinformatics, helping them start their research journey in precision medicine and computational biology.

-We will be more than happy to chat with anyone interested in these fields.
+The Fallahi Bioinformatics Lab at Razi University is a growing research group focused on applying computational biology and machine learning to better understand biological aspects of aging, cancer, and cellular senescence.
+Led by Dr. Hossein Fallahi, Associate Professor with a background in molecular genetics and bioinformatics, the lab integrates genomic and transcriptomic data to investigate disease mechanisms and potential therapeutic strategies.
+We combine established bioinformatics tools with emerging AI techniques to analyze large-scale biological datasets, aiming to identify meaningful patterns and generate new hypotheses for experimental validation.
+Our current work includes exploring gene expression changes in aging tissues, senescence-associated markers in cancer, and multi-omics approaches for precision medicine.
+Recent publications in journals such as Biogerontology, Frontiers in Molecular Neuroscience, and PLOS ONE reflect our commitment to collaborative, data-driven research.
+We maintain active partnerships across disciplines, including neuroscience and cancer biology, and are particularly interested in bridging computational models with practical applications in healthcare.
+I also support graduate training in bioinformatics and computational biology, helping students build the analytical skills required for academic research.

+If you're working in related areas, looking to collaborate, or just curious about what we do, feel free to get in touch.
+We'd be happy to connect.

 {%
   include link.html